shubh110110-tech/VAANI-Low-Cost-Device-to-predict-Neurodegeneration-using-Speech/README.md

 Current deployed version: 86% real-world accuracy Processing time: 144ms per sample (fast enough for live feedback)

-Current Bottleneck
-Parkinson's recall is weak — it's getting confused with Healthy Voice samples ~22% of the time.
-That's your main optimization target right now.
-The Vision
 Non-invasive, portable neurological screening tool for early detection.
 Could eventually be deployed in clinics, home monitoring, or as a screening tool in low-resource settings.